OpenShift

 Deploy the Capsule Helm chart with (at least) these values.

-A minimal example tenant can look as the following:
+A minimal example tenant looks like the following:

 apiVersion: capsule.clastix.io/v1beta2